nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.20.
 Saving the data
 Your data is saved to the default storage folder in the hard disk automatically after any command that changes the data.
 There is no need to save manually!

 ### 3.21.
 Differentiating your tasks’ urgency
 TypeTask automatically assigns your tasks certain colours to help you differentiate them easily.

 `Red`: this uncompleted task’s deadline has passed!
-Better get on to it.
+Better get on to it. <br>
-`Yellow`: this uncompleted task was labelled as a priority `Green`: this uncompleted task has a deadline but is not due yet.
-Phew!
+`Yellow`: this uncompleted task was labelled as a priority. <br>
+`Green`: this uncompleted task has a deadline but is not due yet.
+Phew! <br>

 ```
 > Note that all tasks that fall outside of these categories will appear normally (i.e. no additional colours).